-Can we base the construction of arbitrary datatypes on the natural numbers? ment as well as result, the construction rule is inductive.
-E.g., we have - Nil is a list; - if t is a list h is of type $\alpha$ , then Cons(h, t) is a list.
+ment as well as result, the construction rule is inductive.
+E.g., we have - Nil is a list; - if t is a list h is of type α , then Cons(h, t) is a list.
 This is an inductive construction of lists.
 Usually, when one speaks about datatypes, one has inductively defined ones in mind.
 Examples are lists, natural numbers, trees.
 One could say that e.g. bool is also a datatype defined by the constants True and False, but it is not particularly interesting in this context.
 At the same time, each term constructed by such a syntactic rule is unique.
 So if we say: lists are defined by the above inductive construction, then we imply that Cons(1, Nil) must not be equal to Cons(1, Cons(1, Nil)).
-To understand better the distinction of a datatype from another type, consider the following counterexample: $\alpha$ set.
-Sets are not a datatype: - 1.
-While the type $\alpha$ set does not contain an $\rightarrow$ , it is isomorphic to $\alpha \rightarrow bool$ which does contain an $\rightarrow$ . - 2.
-The most basic way of defining "what a set is" is: if f is of type $\tau \rightarrow bool$ , then $Abs{set} f$ (alternatively: Collect f) is a set.
+514To understand better the distinction of a datatype from another type, consider the following counterexample: α set.
+Sets are not a datatype: Datatypes: Motivation We will now construct "datatypes" (as in ML [Pau96]).
+This construction is based on so-called S-expressions [Pau97b].
+Caveat: We will only sketch the construction and we will simplify, meaning that the technical details will not be strictly - 1.
+While the type α set does not contain an \rightarrow , it is isomorphic to $\alpha \rightarrow bool$ which does contain an \rightarrow . - 2.
+The most basic way of defining "what a set is" is: if f is of type $\tau \rightarrow bool$, then $Abs{set} f$ (alternatively: Collect f) is a set.
 This is not an inductive syntactic construction rule. - 3.
-One could define sets similarly to lists by an inductive rule saying: $\{\}$ is a set; if S is a set and h is some term of type $\alpha$ , then Insert(h, S) is a set.
-But then $Insert(1, \{\})$ would be different from $Insert(1, Insert(1, \{\}))$ , which is not what we want!
+One could define sets similarly to lists by an inductive rule saying: $\{\}$ is a set; if S is a set and h is some term of type α , then Insert(h, S) is a set.
+But then $Insert(1, \{\})$ would be different from $Insert(1, Insert(1, \{\}))$, which is not what we want!
 Moreover, we could not define infinite sets this way. - 4.
-In point ?? we say: the definition of the terms called "sets" is not an inductive definition.
+In point 2 we say: the definition of the terms called "sets" is not an inductive definition.
 This is not in contradiction to the inductive definition of particular sets.
-These inductive definitions have the form: If foo is in the set then bar is in the set, e.g., if n is in the set then Suc n • Well, yes - by Gödelization.
-But that wouldn't be automatable easily . . . is in the set.
-This is in contrast to what is suggested in point ??, where we say: If foo is a set then bar is a set.
-In computation theory, Gödelization is the process of encoding words over arbitrary alphabets, or any arbitrary datastructures, for that matter, as natural numbers.
-As an example, how could we encode a list of natural numbers as a single natural number.
-Prime factors are one technique for that.
-Suppose the number n has a factorization $2^i \cdot 3^j \cdot 5^k \cdot 7^l$ .
-Then it would encode the list [i, j, k, l].
-But such an encoding for datatypes would be very cumbersome.
-In particular, there is no way of realizing polymorphism.
-This file should be contained in your Isabelle distribution.
-Or, if you only have an Isabelle executable, you can find the sources here: http://isabelle.in.tum.de/library/ - Well, yes by Gödelization.
-But that wouldn't be automatable easily . . . - Instead: We use S-expressions [?] rather than nat.
+These inductive definitions have the form: If foo is in the set then bar is in the set, e.g., if n is in the set then Suc n correct!
+See Datatype_Universe.thy515 and [Wen99].

+is in the set.
+This is in contrast to what is suggested in point 3, where we say: If foo is a set then bar is a set.
+515This file should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here: http://isabelle.in.tum.de/library/